decentralized-identity/credential-schemas/community-schemas/README.md

-# Credential Schemas Repository
+# Community Schemas Repository

-Welcome to the Credential Schemas repository.
+Welcome to the Community Schemas repository.
 This shared repository acts as a common storage location for credential schemas, enabling standardized and easy access to schemas across different contributors.

 ## Structure and Purpose